 Have you ever noticed that when you spend time online, on your phone, or in front of the TV … that time just slips away?
 I’m not sure about you but I know that for myself, a few minutes on Facebook can quickly turn into 30.

-Now, I’m obviously not against the internet or social media but I do believe that we should be mindful in our approach.
+Now, I’m obviously not against the internet or social media, but I do believe that we should be mindful of our approach.
 If you feel the need to slow down a busy day, one of the quickest and easiest things you can do is make the intentional decision to disconnect for a while.

 10. SET BOUNDARIES

-For example, one of my biggest challenges is often trying to balance getting work done (either around the house or for this blog) with taking care of my daughter.
-It’s easy to let these conflicting priorities overwhelm me—but I keep this from happening by setting boundaries.
+For example, one of my biggest challenges is often trying to balance getting work done (either around the house or for this blog) with taking care of my children.
+It’s easy to let these conflicting life priorities overwhelm me—but I keep this from happening by setting boundaries.

 This means making a conscious decision not to worry or stress about something for a set period of time: